Cambridge Global Health Partnerships Logo

 Meet the 2025 fellows Meet the 2024 fellows Meet the 2023 fellows

-East of England (EoE) Global Health Fellowships provide the opportunity for senior trainees in an East of England Training Programme to develop greater understanding and participate in global health activities.
+East of England (EoE) Global Health Fellowships provide a unique opportunity for senior trainees in an East of England Training Programme to develop greater understanding and participate in global health activities.
 The Fellowship opportunity is open to:

 The Fellowships are a wonderful opportunity to: